Plinko Board

 It Needs a Stand

-For the Plinko Board to work properly, it must stand at an angle, leaning back 5 to 10 degrees.
+For the Plinko Board to work correctly, it must stand at an angle, leaning back 5 to 10 degrees.
 The easiest way to accomplish this is to attach legs to each side, which holds it at that angle.
 However, if the Plinko Board is to be stored away in the closet when not in use, it might be better to attach one leg to each side, allowing the legs to swivel slightly.

 When attaching the legs, inserting a rubber plumbing ash between the leg and the frame allows the legs to swivel while offering resistance to keep it in place when set.